Magform/magform.dev/_posts/2024-02-04-review-criteria.md

 ### CPU
 - Provide details about the CPU model, architecture, and clock speed.
 - Include benchmark performance or real-world usage observations.
-- Discuss any overclocking capabilities and stability.

 ### RAM
 - Specify the RAM type, capacity, and speed.
-- Evaluate the impact of RAM on overall system performance.
 - Discuss the upgradeability and available RAM slots.

 ### Storage